EverydayHealthLogo

 Who is Dr. Rodgers, Urologist in Philadelphia, PA?

-Dr. John Rodgers, MD is an Urologist, who primarily practices in Philadelphia, PA with 1 additional practice location.
-He is board certified by the American Board of Urology.
+Dr. John Rodgers, MD is an Urologist, who primarily practices in Philadelphia, PA with 2 additional practice locations.
+He is board certified.
 Dr. Rodgers graduated from University of Maryland School of Medicine and completed his residency at Temple Univ Hosp, Urology; Temple Univ Hosp, General Surgery.
 Dr. Rodgers is fluent in English, and is currently seeing new patients.
 Dr. Rodgers’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Rodgers’s office at (215) 335-3535.

 Where did Dr. Rodgers go to medical school and complete their residency?